firecracker-microvm/firecracker-go-sdk/README.md

 CNI and place the final VM inside the resultant network namespace.
 The end result being:
 * Outside the network namespace, a single veth endpoint created by the `ptp` plugin will exist with a static IP from the `host-local` plugin (i.e. `192.168.127.1`)
+  * Users can obtain the IP address and other static network configuration generated for their machine via CNI by inspecting the network interface's `StaticConfiguration` field, which will be automatically filled out after the machine has been started.
+  * The IP address, for example, can be obtained at `NetworkInterfaces[0].StaticConfiguration.IPConfiguration.IPAddr` after a call to the machine object's `Start` method succeeds.
 * Inside the VM's network namespace:
     * The other side of the veth device will exist with name `veth0`, as specified by the `IfName` parameter above, and a different IP (i.e. `192.168.127.2`)